Women's Health

 Raw to Normalized %

-Failure mode taxonomy: In addition to numeric scoring, each response is checked for high-risk error patterns (for example: missed urgency, incorrect treatment, dosage mistakes, factual errors, outdated guidance, or equity gaps).
+Failure mode taxonomy: In addition to numeric scoring, each response is checked for high-risk error patterns across six categories: missing critical information, factual/outdated clinical information, health equity gaps, incorrect/harmful treatment recommendation, contraindication or dosage error, and other clinically significant error.
 This gives a structured safety signal that complements the overall score.

 Methodology